stjudecloud/workflows/README.md

 > This repository contains all bioinformatics workflows used on the St. Jude Cloud project.
 Officially, the repository is in beta — the project is adding workflows as they are developed and put into production.

+Resources requirements have been optimized to minimize failures in our computing environment, but they may not reflect the best settings for your use case.
+Please ensure that you tailor these parameters to fit your needs.

 ### 🏠 [Homepage](https://stjude.cloud)

 ## Getting Started